GeoscienceAustralia/cloud/docs/_pages/setting_up_index.md

   * The name for your Account - this should be 'GA-AWS-xxxxxxxxxx'.
 For example, 'ga-aws-bumblebee' for the Bumblebee project.
 Maximum of 10 characters for a total of 17 characters overall.
 The Account Name can also be used as an email at step 2.
   * This information will need to be sent to the Cloud Enablement team ('Autobots') for them to complete the Consolidate Billing process:
   > Hi Autobots!
-  > I want to create a new AWS Space called: GA-AWS-GNSPROCESS
+  > I am creating a new AWS Space called: GA-AWS-GABION
-  > The space will be used for: Processing of GNSS data received from...
+  > The space will be used for: Developing a framework for geotechtonic walling processes...
   > The section lead is:  John Doe.
   > Cost/Activity Codes: 1234/5678
   > I will send through account details once created.